 I am not a slasher, psychological thriller, criminal minds mystery lover.
 I unashamedly love cozy mysteries, and Agatha Christie is one of my favorite mystery authors.

-One of my lifelong goals is to read every single Agatha Christie book ever written, but I have a feeling this will be a lifelong pursuit (she wrote 70+ books!).
+One of my goals is to read every single Agatha Christie book ever written, but I have a feeling this will be a lifelong pursuit (she wrote 70+ books!).
 Last year, I knocked several more Christies off my list, and I’ve finally read enough to begin a ranking list of my favorites.

 I know some readers feel Christie mysteries are either a hit or miss, and while I’ve definitely read some misses, for the most part I find Christie’s books to be consistently enjoyable.
 Hopefully this list will help you select your next cozy read from the Queen of Mystery: